Ryan Erickson: Investigation, suicide, and ruling

 Because Erickson had revealed information to the detectives "about the crime scene that had not been made public", they interviewed him again the next month.
 During this December 7, interview they confronted him with "discrepancies in his remarks about the murders".
 Two days later, investigators "executed a search warrant on his living quarters, looking for evidence that would connect him to the murders."
-Investigators discovered a deeply hidden folder containing more than 40 images of prepubescent Child Sexual Abuse Material (CSAM, previously known as child pornography) and gay male pornography on Erickson's computer, located under "My Pictures\folder\holy Mass Prayers\Mass prayers\New Folder".
-The folder had been created on August 26, 2004, and last accessed December 12, 2004, shortly before Erickson’s suicide.
+Investigators discovered a deeply hidden folder containing more than 40 images of prepubescent child sexual abuse material and gay male pornography on Erickson's computer, created on August 26, 2004, and last accessed December 12, 2004, shortly before Erickson’s suicide.
 On December 19 Erickson hanged himself in the hallway of St. Mary's.
 His body was discovered by the church janitor and Richard Reams, a parishioner.